-Canadian Contemporary Art industry sees a benchmark-setting symbolist NFT representation shift
+Canadian Contemporary Art industry sees a benchmark NFT representation shift.

 Over the weekend, Swiss rival UBS bank announced a $3.2 billion takeover of Credit Suisse, which helps stabilize things now that Joe Biden nationalized the American banking system.
 It’s no longer a risk.
 It’s no longer private in any sense.
 The government now backstops it, ultimately, the taxpayers.

 The Rothschild types of 1820 to 1920 to 2020 have always had “The artwork,” like the lands, mistress, drink, and smoke.
-A kind of gambling with an esoteric inspired deck of cards with a visual narrative relevant to your day’s flow meme mantra mandella style.
+It is a kind of gambling with an esoteric-inspired deck of cards with a visual narrative relevant to your day’s flow meme mantra mandella style.

 The stone, the builders rejected has become the chief cornerstone in the visual arts tech banking morph du Jour.